Teething – Coppell, TX

 Having a teething baby in Coppell is likely to leave you feeling tired, unhappy, and helpless.
 Watching your child cry because of the pain caused by tooth eruption is never easy.
 Between the late nights spent rocking them to sleep to the cold teethers to soothe their aching gums, you hope it will be over soon but long to find the right solution to help your baby.
 As a pediatric dentist in Coppell, Dr. Rozas understands this feeling all too well.
 With children of her own, she, too, knows how it feels to be in your shoes.
-Fortunately, she and Drs.
-Nahatis and Compton are here to provide helpful tips and tricks to ensure you and your baby move through this phase as swiftly as possible.
+Fortunately, she and Dr. Compton are here to provide helpful tips and tricks to ensure you and your baby move through this phase as swiftly as possible.
 If you could use some advice to help your little one who's teething from our Coppell, TX pediatric dentist, contact our dental office to schedule an appointment today.

 The Teething Process

 You may not realize this but when your child is born, they already have all 20 baby teeth.
 Although they cannot be seen, they are just sitting beneath the gum line, waiting to erupt.
 While you’re busy enjoying your baby’s gummy smile these first few months, you can expect around the age of 6 months for the first tooth to push through.
 This timeframe is different for all children, as some may not see their first tooth until closer to 12 months.
 No matter when it chooses to make its appearance, you can trust that you’ll know it.

 Not only will your baby become irritable and fussy, but they’ll likely begin to drool excessively and show disinterest in eating.

 The harsh reality for most parents is that the teething process is a continuous process that doesn’t typically end until your child is 3 years old.
 This is when you can expect them to have all their primary teeth.